kgdunn/pid-book/univariate-review/univariate-review.rst

 				It means the 2 systems must be installed in parallel, so that there is no interaction between them at all.

-		-	How would this probability change if A and B were not independent?
+		-	How would the probability of both A and B failing simultaneously change if A and B were not independent?

-				The probability of both failing will increase.
+				The probability of both failing simultaneously will increase.

 ..
 See Hodges and Lehmann (1970): there is a whole Chapter devoted to it.